-- 1. To identify and provide for students who have special educational needs and additional needs. - 2.
-To work within the guidance provided in the SEND Code of Practice, 2014. - 3.
-To operate a "whole student, whole school" approach to the management and provision of support for special educational needs. - 4.
-To provide support and advice for all staff working with special educational needs students.
+- 1. To develop a strategic approach to identifying need, coordinating and monitoring provision for students with special educational and additional needs. - 2.
+To work within the guidance provided in the SEND Code of Practice, (2015). - 3.
+To operate an evidenced based approach to the management and provision of support for special educational needs. - 4.
+To provide support, guidance and training to all staff working with students with special educational needs.